ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/implementation_plan.md

 8. Performance monitoring for database operations and data loading
 9. Parallel processing for improved performance with multi-threading
 10. Domain-specific enrichment with building system classification, material properties, performance properties, and semantic tagging
-11. **Integration testing of the full pipeline is complete and robust.**

-The next focus is on building a query library, API, and comprehensive documentation to make the knowledge graph more accessible and useful for end users.
+11. IFC optimization tools for reducing file sizes and improving processing speed
+12. Debug testing tools with detailed error reporting

+The next priorities are:
+1. Fix the material node creation issue (Phase 3.5)
+2. Implement BIMConverse Graph RAG system for natural language interaction with the knowledge graph (Phase 4)